pipedocs/pipedocs.github.io/content/intro.md

 The XCP system is designed to run in the Linux bash shell or from a Docker or Singularity image.
 We strongly recommend using Docker or Singularity.
-Users provide XCP Engine with the output from ``FMRIPREP`` and specify parameters for the analysis that they wish to perform.
+Users provide XCP Engine with the output from `FMRIPREP` and specify parameters for the analysis that they wish to perform.
 XCP Engine parses the user-provided parameters to build and run a processing pipeline.
 The XCP system supports a number of pipeline modalities, including [functional connectivity](%%BASEURL/config/streams/fc), [volumetric anatomy](%%BASEURL/config/streams/anat) and perfusion.

 ## Useful Features

-XCP Engine provides tools to take ``FMRIPREP`` output and performs the next steps required for many functional connectivity and structural analyses.
+XCP Engine provides tools to take `FMRIPREP` output and perform the next steps required for many functional connectivity and structural analyses.

 ## Neuroimage processing